When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 ExpressVPN ‘Connection Limit Reached’ Error – How to Fix?

 To fix ExpressVPN's 'Connection Limit Reached' error, you need to disconnect from ExpressVPN on one of your devices.
-In other words, that error happens once you connect from 8 devices at the same time and then you try to connect from an extra device.
+In other words, that error happens once you connect from 8 devices simultaneously and then try to connect from an extra device.

-To fix this error, open ExpressVPN on one of your devices that's already connected.
+To fix this error, open ExpressVPN on one of your already-connected devices.
 Press the ON/OFF button to disconnect, and the app's interface should turn red.
-Once you disconnect, a single slot of your 8-device limit will become available once again.
+Once you disconnect, a single slot of your 8-device limit will become available again.

 Unfortunately, ExpressVPN doesn't offer a dashboard where you can see all your connected devices at once.
-That means you'll need to try to remember which of your devices have ExpressVPN's app installed and then disconnect manually.
+That means you'll need to remember which devices have ExpressVPN's app installed and then disconnect manually.

 Final Thoughts